 STH TH 812: The Church in Late Antiquity

 The development of the Christian Church, its institutions, theology, and social and political roles, from Constantine to Charlemagne, in the context of the transformations of late antique culture and society, East and West.
 COUNTS AS A MDIV CHURCH HISTORY II CORE REQUIREMENT.
 (Requires TF 701 or equivalent)

 Surveys the many different and often competing forms of Christianity that arose and flourished in the second to the seventh century, from the "apostolic period" to the Arab conquest in the Middle East.
 It is highly recommended that students have taken at least one prior course in biblical or New Testament literature.

 STH TH 820: History of Western Christian Spirituality

-TAn introduction to the historical study of Western Christian spiritual practices.
+An introduction to the historical study of Western Christian spiritual practices.
 The course exposes students to the historical-critical study of spiritual practices through careful examination of selected narratives of Western Christian spirituality, primary texts, and participatory observation.
 Participants will learn to analyze spiritual practices--such as reading, fasting, and prayer--by the twofold process of "abstracting/isolating" practices and "reading/interpreting" them in their historical context.
 While emphasis will be placed on the synchronic interpretation of practices, due attention will also be given to their development over time.
 Readings will include selected articles representative of current methodology in the field.
 Participants will gain a better understanding of continuity and change of spiritual practices in Western Christian traditions.
 (Requires TF 701/702 or equivalent)